jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (5) A certificate obtained in accordance with subsection (4) is not conclusive as to whether the offender is, will be, or was unfit to report.
 (6) To avoid doubt, if an offender is excused under this section from reporting, that does not have the effect of remitting any of the hours of community work required to be done under the sentence.

-### 66A Court may authorise hours of work to be converted into training
+### 66A Probation officer may direct hours of work to be converted to training
 (1) This section applies to sentences of community work of at least 80 hours.
-(2) A court may, when imposing a sentence of community work, or at any time on application by a probation officer, authorise a probation officer to direct that some of the hours of work ordered to be undertaken be instead spent in training in basic work and living skills.
+(2) A probation officer may direct that a specified number of hours of work, not exceeding 20% of the total number of hours of work ordered by the court to be undertaken, be spent in training in basic work and living skills.
-(3) In determining whether to give an authorisation under this section, the court must take account of both— (a) the benefits of skill development to the offender for reducing the likelihood of his or her reoffending; and (b) the need to hold the offender accountable to the community by making compensation to it.
+(3) In determining whether to give a direction under this section, the probation officer must take account of— (a) the benefits of skill development to the offender for reducing the likelihood of reoffending; and (b) the need to hold the offender accountable to the community by making compensation to it.
+(4) A probation officer must not give a direction under this section unless— (a) it is reasonably practicable for the offender to undertake training in basic work and living skills (having regard to the availability of that training in the place where the offender lives); and
+  (b) the offender consents to undertake that training.
+(5) Any hours spent by the offender training in basic work and living skills under a direction given under this section must, for all legal purposes, be treated as hours of authorised community work undertaken by the offender under his or her sentence.
+(6) Subsection (5) is subject to section 66C.

 ### 66B Some hours of work may be converted to training
-(1) If authorised by the court under section 66A, a probation officer may, but is not obliged to, direct that a specified number of hours of work, not exceeding 20% of the total number of hours under the sentence, be instead spent in training in basic work and living skills.
-(2) A probation officer may not give a direction under subsection (1) unless— (a) it is reasonably practicable for the offender to undertake training in basic work and living skills (having regard to the availability of that training in the place where the offender lives); and
-  (b) the offender consents to undertake that training.
-(3) Any hours spent by the offender training in basic work and living skills under a direction given under subsection (1) must, for all legal purposes, be treated as hours of authorised community work undertaken by the offender under his or her sentence.
-(4) Subsection (3) is subject to section 66C.
+[Repealed]

 ### 66C Consequences of failing without excuse to complete training
-If an offender fails, without reasonable excuse, to complete the number of hours training in basic work and living skills directed under section 66B,—
+If an offender fails, without reasonable excuse, to complete the number of hours training in basic work and living skills directed under section 66A,—
   (a) any hours spent by the offender undertaking that training are not to be treated as hours of authorised community work undertaken by the offender under his or her sentence:
   (b) the offender must, in addition to the period spent in training, but subject to section 67, undertake community work for the total number of hours ordered under the sentence.